 Understanding Your Mortgage Payment

-How This Mortgage Calculator Works
+How This Mortgage Calculator Works: Amortization Schedule and Payment Breakdown

 At its core, a fixed-rate mortgage payment is calculated with a standard amortization formula.
 Each month, part of your payment covers interest on the remaining balance, and the rest reduces the principal.
 The formula this calculator uses is: